Learn how to make a no-sew valance that has pleats at the corners and an accent band at the bottom. This simple design will go with many décor styles.

 Everyone’s measurements will be different, so view the PDF diagram to figure out the dimensions to cut your fabric.

-To attach the fabric, this no sew project uses ¼” Dritz Stitch Witchery, which bonds the fabric together when ironed.
-You could also use fabric glue instead.
-If you have the option of sewing the valance, using a sewing machine is faster and the seams will come out a little less bulky.
+If you have the option of sewing the valance, using a sewing machine is faster and easier and the seams will come out a little less bulky.
 Just sew each seam with ¼” seam allowance instead of using the bonding tape.
-But the no sew method is great for those without a sewing machine.
+But the no-sew method is great for those without a sewing machine.

 First put together the side, pleat, and front pieces, then attach the band piece(s).
 Refer to the diagram to see the layout of the different pieces.
 I start by attaching the left side piece (main fabric) and left pleat piece (accent fabric) and worked my way from left to right.